acousticly/docs/blog/2021-10-29-october-update.md

 hide_table_of_contents: false
 ---

-Minor October update that includes new interactions, and slight command changes. ➜
+Minor October update that includes new interactions and slight command changes. ➜

 <!--truncate-->